Hymn History: Turn Your Eyes Upon Jesus Micah Hendry

 A few years after her marriage, a tragic illness caused her to lose her vision.
 Her husband, refusing to attend to a blind wife, left her.
 This time of hurt and loss weighed heavily upon Helen.

 Then, in 1918, Lemmel was introduced to a pamphlet written by Algerian missionary Lilias Trotter.
-Trotter was a well-known artist who had given up a rising and lucrative career to serve the Lord on the misson field.
+Trotter was a well-known artist who gave up a lucrative career to serve the Lord on the mission field.
 Her words stirred the heart of Lemmel.
-She writes, “Suddenly, as if commanded to stop and listen, I stood still, and, singing in my soul and spirit was the chorus, with not one conscious moment of putting word to word to make rhyme, or note to note to make melody…These verses were written…the same week…”
+She writes, “Suddenly, as if commanded to stop and listen, I stood still, and, singing in my soul and spirit was the chorus, with not one conscious moment of putting word to word to make rhyme, or note to note to make melody…These verses were written…the same week…

 Helen kept her eyes on the Lord Jesus and continued to serve Him faithfully.
-She would lead a women’s choral group for many of the Billy Sunday outreaches, teach music at the Moody Bible Institute, and pen over 400 hymns!
+She led a women’s choral group for many of the Billy Sunday outreach efforts, taught music at the Moody Bible Institute, and penned over 400 hymns!
 Her life is a stirring challenge to us all.
-Hence, it may be said that although blind, her spiritual sight has challenged those of us who can see to keep our eyes fixed on Christ.
+Although blind, her spiritual sight has challenged those who can see to keep their eyes fixed on Christ.

 Are you weary, tired, hurting, confused, or frustrated?
 My friend, turn your eyes upon our dear Savior today, and the things of earth will grow “strangely dim, in the light of His glory and grace.”